DSpace/RestContract/qualityassurancetopics.md

 * 403 Forbidden - if you are not logged in with sufficient permissions, only system administrators can access

 Provide paginated list of the qa topics available.

+### Get qualityassurancetopics by a given source
+**GET /api/integration/qualityassurancetopics/search/byTarget?target=:item-uuid[&source=:source-id]**

+It returns the list of qa topics (from a specific source) to a specific targeted item.

+Return codes:
+* 200 OK - if the operation succeed
+* 400 Bad Request - if the topic parameter is missing or invalid
+* 401 Unauthorized - if you are not authenticated
+* 403 Forbidden - if you are not logged in with sufficient permissions, only system administrators can access